 Product design and development: All expenses related to product design and development are charged to operations as incurred.
 Our product development activities include the enhancement of existing products and the development of new products.
-Product development expenses for fiscal years 2008, 2007 and 2006 were \$20,828, \$15,627 and \$11,172, respectively.
+Product development expenses for fiscal years 2009, 2008 and 2007 were \$21,619, \$20,828 and \$15,627, respectively.

 Advertising costs: We expense advertising costs as incurred.
-Advertising expenses for fiscal years 2008, 2007 and 2006 were \$1,626, \$1,402 and \$1,624, respectively.
+Advertising expenses for fiscal years 2009 and 2008 were \$1,626 and \$1,402 for fiscal year 2007.

-Shipping and handling costs: We record shipping and handling costs as a component of cost of sales at the time the product is shipped.
+Shipping and handling costs: Shipping and handling costs that are collected from our customers in connection with our sales are recorded as revenue.
+We record shipping and handling costs as a component of cost of sales at the time the product is shipped.